Altinn/altinn-studio-docs/content/development/handbook/test/unit-testing/_index.md

 {{% table-of-contents %}}

+## When should you write tests?
+Unit testing includes testing of javascript functions and react/UI components.
+Listing of the highest priority of unit-testing:

+* API calls with the correct formatted parameters
+* Rendering of isolated components.
+* Functions in general.

 ## Exporting and importing your component
 A quick way to get started testing your component is first to export the React Component: